jahovi/etherwrite-backend/Readme.md

 ### /authoring_ratios

 Returns as json an object containing author, authoring ratio and color information for a pad.
-Without arguments, data for all pads is returned.
+Without arguments data for all pads is returned.
+If the current user is not a moderator calls without a pad argument will be denied.

 Example:

 ```js
 {